ditointernet/tradulab/README.md

 If you start a container with a volume that does not yet exist, Docker creates the volume for you

+you can create and manage volumes outside the scope of any container. docker volume create tradulab docker volume ls docker volume inspect tradulab

+docker volume rm tradulab

 ## Commands

 docker --version